angelotrabuco2013/astNIX/README.md

 [ReactOS Git mirror](https://git.reactos.org/) &bull;
 [Testman](https://reactos.org/testman/)

-## What is ReactOS?
+## What is astNIX?

-ReactOS™ is an Open Source effort to develop a quality operating system that is compatible with applications and drivers written for the Microsoft® Windows™ NT family of operating systems (NT4, 2000, XP, 2003, Vista, 7).
+astNIX is an Open Source effort to develop a quality operating system that is compatible with applications and drivers written for the Microsoft® Windows™ NT family of operating systems (NT4, 2000, XP, 2003, Vista, 7).
+This is a mod of ReactOS.

-The ReactOS project, although currently focused on Windows Server 2003 compatibility, is always keeping an eye toward compatibility with Windows Vista and future Windows NT releases.
+The astNIX project, although currently focused on Windows Server 2003 compatibility, is always keeping an eye toward compatibility with Windows Vista and future Windows NT releases.

-The code of ReactOS is licensed under [GNU GPL 2.0](https://github.com/reactos/reactos/blob/master/COPYING).
+The code of astNIX is licensed under [GNU GPL 2.0](https://github.com/reactos/reactos/blob/master/COPYING).

 ### Product quality warning

-**ReactOS is currently an Alpha quality operating system.** This means that ReactOS is under heavy development and you have to be ready to encounter some problems.
+**astNIX is currently an Alpha quality operating system.** This means that ReactOS is under heavy development and you have to be ready to encounter some problems.
 Different things may not work well and it can corrupt the data present on your hard disk.
 It is HIGHLY recommended to test ReactOS on a virtual machine or on a computer with no sensitive or critical data!

 ## Building